imustafin/innopolis-express/README.md

 friends, just by using our App, it simple to use , Add item to cart and make a one step checkout !

+Written in Java for Android with Firebase.

+A university project.

 # How to run Mobile Application
 Prerequisites: Android Studio
 1. Open Android Studio